Da Nang to Hoi An – Experience beauty and a feast

 Something we did enjoy though, was the bird’s eye view of the city that you can admire by perching on the edge of a balcony by the Lady Buddha statue.
 The impressive statue and its surrounding gardens are just a short car journey away from Da Nang’s beautiful beaches.
 If you are up at the crack of dawn, courtesy of your kids, I can imagine it would be the perfect place to see the sunrise.
 Also this would mean you could beat the heat and avoid coach loads of tourists.
 Tours are available to the Buddha and usually come as part of a larger tour package to see other attractions, but we just took a taxi.

-Once you’ve ticked off your list the Buddha, beach and bridge and if you want to escape to cooler climes, then a trip to Ba Na Hills resort may suit your family down to the ground.
-Located in the Truong Son mountain range at an altitude of 1487m and one hour by road from Da Nang lies the intriguing resort.
+Once you’ve ticked off the Buddha, beach and bridge from your list and if you want to escape to cooler climes then a trip to Ba Na Hills resort may suit your family down to the ground.
+Located in the Truong Son mountain range at an altitude of 1487m and 1 hour by road from Da Nang lies the intriguing resort.

 When in Da Nang we stayed at the Fusion Suites Hotel.
 The hotel itself was pleasant enough, offering good quality fresh food choices.
 And the beach and swimming pool were just across the road.
 However, there was not much else to do around hotel.
 I think the main reason I booked it was not due to a fabulous location, but I must confess I was persuaded by the daily free foot massage!